Latteflo/Latteflo/README.md

 I'm Flo,

-A frontend developer from Romania, currently living in Belgium!

-With passion and dedication, I'm continuously striving to improve my skills and stay up-to-date with the latest technologies.
+A Junior FrontEnd Developer currently living in Belgium, looking for an oportunity that will mark the start of my career change.

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=latteflo&theme=react&hide_border=true&include_all_commits=false&count_private=true&layout=compact)